prime-run/togo/README.md

 togo toggle me[TAB]
 ```

-Shell will show only tasks containing "me" - perfect for quick selection.
+The shell will show only tasks containing "me"—perfect for quick selection.

+> [!TIP]
+> This really speeds up task management since fuzzy matching is supported by the completion script.
+> For example, to mark the task `Auto ***snapshot*** /boot ...` as `completed`,
+> just running `togo toggle snap` would toggle it.
+If `snap` matches more than one task,
+> you'll be prompted to select from the matches.

 ### Available Commands